 Modelling Tools are an extremely useful addition to anybody’s tool box, in fact, most of them are almost a necessity.
 From essential marking on cakes to creating attractive patterns, and modelling features to making sugar flowers, there is always a tool for the job!
-Some are available individually, but if you invest in a convenient pack of eight, such as that found in the Culpitt Basics Starter Bundle they will generally be cheaper to buy.
 Most tools are double ended with few exceptions, and it makes sound economic sense to buy good quality ones with no rough edges or seams.

 A set of eight modelling tools will usually include the following:

 Ball Tool – This is double ended with a large ball at one end, and a smaller one at the other end.
 Use this when creating flowers, running around the edge of petals / leaves etc, and for various modelling jobs.
 It is also useful when making indentations in icing, hollowing out eye sockets etc.

 Bone Tool – Double ended, one end is curved with a large ball, and the other is curved with a small ball.
 Mainly for use when making flowers, smoothing and thinning the edge of petals and leaves.
 As for the ball tool, it can also be used when making indentations on icing.

 Flower / Leaf Shaper - Often called the Dresden tool, this is double-ended, with one end for adding fine veining to leaves and petals, and the other end, being more flat and shallow, will create wider veining and smooth out petals.
 If creating a snowy scene, it is useful for making tracks.

 Blade and Shell – One end of this double-ended tool has a handy blade for cutting, and the other end is a shell shape, for marking ‘shell’ patterns onto icing.
 Create an easy shell border around a beach scene cake!